Intercessory prayer in private devotions

 Praying 'Thy Will be done'

-Spiritual Resources > Prayer > How To Pray for Someone < PDF on intercessory prayer
+Spiritual Resources > Prayer > How To Pray for Someone < a downloadable PDF on intercessory prayer

 Intercessory prayer is not the same as prayers for yourself, or for 'enlightenment', or for spiritual gifts, or for guidance, or any personal matter, or any glittering generality.
 Intercession is not just praying for someone else's needs.
 Intercession is praying with the real hope and real intent that God would step in and act for the positive advancement of some specific other person(s) or other entity.
 It is trusting God to act, even if it's not in the manner or timing we seek.
 God wants us to ask, even urgently.
 It is casting our weakness before God's strength, and (at its best) having a bit of God's passion burn in us.